Contents

 4. Choose a stack-up in accordance with IPC 2226 standards

-Choose a circuit board stack-up in accordance with IPC-2226 standards to ensure the manufacturability of your microvias and cost-efficient production.
+IPC-2226 defines standard HDI build-up types to ensure the manufacturability of your microvias and cost-efficient production.
 The images below depict the stack-up structures conforming to IPC-2226 standards.
 These structures ensure efficient heat dissipation and prevent thermal stress on the microvias.

 IPC-2226 type I